If I could go back in time and tell myself one thing as a new (container) gardener…

 As you cruise through this article, keep in mind that you don’t have to buy new flowerpots.
 You can find them used instead.
 This can be good for your wallet (and Mama Nature too).

-#1: Do you want to water fewer times a week?
+#1: Do you want to water less often?

 Look for big flower pots.